oVirt/ovirt-site/source/develop/release-management/features/storage/multipath-events.html.md

 ---
-title: Multipath Events
+title: Multipath Alerts
 category: feature
 authors: Fred Rolland
-feature_name: Multipath Events
+feature_name: Multipath Alerts
 feature_modules: engine,vdsm
 feature_status: Design
 ---

-# Multipath Events
+# Multipath Alerts

 ## Overview

-This feature adds the ability to display events to the user in the engine UI when multipath device path changes its status.
+This feature adds the ability to display alerts to the user in the engine UI when some multipath device have faulty paths, when some multipath devices are non-operational because all paths became faulty, and when all multipath devices on a host recover.

-The supported events are when a path moves to down or up state.
-With these events, the user will be able to detect storage issues faster.
+The purpose of this feature is to help users troubleshoot storage issues before they become critical when a multipath device is lost, and to make it easier to troubleshoot cases when some LUNs are not available because all paths became faulty.

+Currently, the user has no indication in oVirt of faulty paths.
+As a result only when all paths are faulty and the access to the storage domain is not working, the user will get an indication:
+- If the all the hosts in the Data Center are reporting a problem in the storage domain. the storage domain status that will become 'Inactive'.
+- If only one host reports a problem in the storage domain, the status of the host will become 'Non Operational'.

 ## Owner